jacovdbergh/blogh/source/_posts/making-progress.md

 ---

+This is post #3 on this project, [here's an index of them all.](/blog/landy-index)

+---

 I've now printed about 11 of the required 29 build plates full of parts.
 The photos speak for themselves, so I won't waste your time with too much text this time round.

 <x-image src="/assets/img/progress/1.jpg" title="Chassis parts done" />